HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimVertexing/Readme.md

 cp analysis_Tau3Mu_MCseeded.py  analysis_Tau3Mu.py
 ```

-and just keep the "core" of the `analysers` function such that you have
+and keep only the skeleton of the `analysers()` method such that you delete all
-something like this:
+of the defines and aliases, the result should look something like this:

 ```python
 class RDFanalysis():